SSpindt/AI_CCIC/README.md

 # AI_CCIC
-Here are all the projects I completed for my AI class at CCIC.
+Here are all the projects that my students have completed in their AI course at CCIC.